Contact the GG Archives

 6. Spaces required for boatswain's stores.

-8. Spaces on sailing vessels used for the storing of sails not exceeding 2% percent of the gross tonnage.1
+8. Spaces on sailing vessels used for storing sails not exceeding 2% percent of the gross tonnage.1

 1 Ibid, p.
 119.

-Various tonnage calculations. — The fact is that neither the gross nor the net registered tonnage gives a true picture of the ship's capacity.
-When, therefore, the Suez Canal Company, and later the Administration of the Panama Canal, determined to make the net registered ton the basis for the calculation of tolls to be charged, a new set of rules was adopted which does not differ materially in the case of the two great inter-oceanic canals, and it is to be hoped that some day an international agreement will be reached towards establishing a uniform system throughout the world.
+The fact is that neither the gross nor the net registered tonnage gives an accurate picture of the ship's capacity.
+When, therefore, the Suez Canal Company, and later the Administration of the Panama Canal, determined to make the net registered ton the basis for the calculation of tolls to be charged, a new set of rules was adopted which does not differ materially in the case of the two outstanding inter-oceanic canals, and it is to be hoped that someday an international agreement will be reached towards establishing a uniform system throughout the world.

 The following table indicates the degree of difference existing at present between the several tonnage calculations outlined above: